The Method of Thought Expression

 2. Thoughts are the basic elements of the mind. 🔗

-Thoughts are the primary, basic elements from which all other objects in the mind are composed, including feelings and beliefs.
+Thoughts are the primary, basic elements underlying all other objects in the mind, including feelings and beliefs.
 Most of what is considered feeling is actually suppressed, compressed, and unconscious thoughts.
-In effect, the mind contains nothing else except for thoughts.
+For example, the feeling of anxiety often has certain common thoughts underlying it, such as:

 3. Only a single thought can occur at a time. 🔗